Engineering Non-Gaussian Bosonic Gates through Quantum Signal Processing: Dispersive coupling systems

 where $\chi$ denotes the dispersive coupling strength.
 This type of system is commonly found in superconducting circuit QED \cite{Wallraff2004, Schuster2007}, as well as in other platforms, such as Rydberg atoms \cite{PhysRevA.45.5193} and trapped ions \cite{PhysRevA.55.2387}.

-The energy eigenstates of dispersive coupling are tensor products of the boson-number state and the qubit state.
+The energy eigenstates of dispersive coupling are tensor products of the boson-number states and the qubit states.
 They form a collection of subspaces, each spanned by $\{\ket{\downarrow_n}=\ket{n}\ket{g},\ket{\uparrow_n}=\ket{n}\ket{e}\}$.
-Since the computational basis and dressed basis coincide, no hybridization is required.
+Since the computational basis and the dressed basis coincide, no hybridization is required.

 To execute QSP, we utilize the coupling~\eqref{hamilton_dis} to generate the controlled-phase-shift,